tabarra/txAdmin/dev_notes.md

 ## TODO v3
+- [x] Server Deployer with recipe engine!
 - [x] replace `localhost` with `127.0.0.1` in functions to force usage of ipv4
 - [x] rename `ctx.utils.appendLog` to `logCommand` then replace it and all `globals.logger.append` for consistency
+- [x] added permission descriptions (`all_permissions` > `All Permissions`)
 - [ ] add stats to know if users are coming from localhost, cfx.re, direct ip or domain (maybe just login?)
 - [ ] add discord group whitelist (whitelist switch becomes a select box that will enable guildID and roleID)
+- [ ] persistent discord status message that is set up by `!setmessage`:
+        - this will trigger a big status message to be sent in that channel
+        - this message id can be stored in the config file
 - [ ] xxxxx